Veteran and Spouse Career Services

 How to Translate Your Military Skills into Civilian Terms

-During your service, you may have utilized a resume that was several pages long with detailed information about your classification and duties performed.
+During your service, you may have use a résumé that was several pages long with detailed information about your classification and duties performed.
 Often the skills and talents you developed are highly sought after by civilian employers, but you need to make sure you’re speaking the same language and keeping things concise.

 Reframing Your Skills in Civilian Terms

 Focus on describing your skills in a way that makes them clear to someone who is unfamiliar with military operations.
-Utilize a web military skills translator to identify relevant transferable skills to help you in this process.
-Also, when compiling your resume, stay away from acronyms and abbreviations.
+Use a web military skills translator to identify relevant transferable skills to help you in this process.
+Also, when compiling your résumé, stay away from acronyms and abbreviations.
 Spell them out and describe them into layperson terms.